skpref/skpref/README.rst

     features_to_use=None
   )

-Now that the PairwiseComparisonTask is set up, it is possible to fit a model, say a Bradley-Terry model:
+Now that the PairwiseComparisonTask is setup, it is possible to fit a model, say a Bradley-Terry model:

 .. code:: python